Writing & notes hub

 Activities focused on reading, understanding, and communicating mathematics with clarity.

-The Student Bulletin is a home for expository notes, problem write-ups, short essays, and interviews β curated by the site\'s editorial team and typeset with LaTeX so that contributors can practise clear mathematical writing.
+The Bulletin is a home for expository notes, problem write-ups, short essays, and interviews — curated by the platform’s editorial team and supported by LaTeX typesetting.

 Activities focused on doing mathematics: solving problems, writing code, typesetting, and making art.